RSEng Management and Communication

 - behavior-driven development, Gherkin-Style acceptance testing

-- team management skills/frameworks
+- team management

-- varying team sizes
+- effects of varying team sizes

-- project size/type - management mapping
+- management depending on project size/type

-- specialized roles in a software team
+- specialised roles in a software team

 - intercultural and interdisciplinary differences

-- management methodologies
+- team management methodologies

 - dual goals: project vs. personal goal